There is treasure to be desired and

 A couple drops of Rosemary oil can be placed on a tissue or on your palms and inhaled directly.

-Because of its analgesic, anti-inflammatory, antimicrobial, antibacterial, anti-fungal and antiseptic qualities Rosemary Oil is known for its affects on various skin conditions such as dermatitis, eczema, scabies, wrinkles as well as dry skin.
+Because of its analgesic, anti-inflammatory, antimicrobial, antibacterial, anti-fungal and antiseptic qualities Rosemary Oil is known for its effects on various skin conditions such as dermatitis, eczema, scabies, wrinkles as well as dry skin.

 It's scent has a strong, herbal, evergreen, minty, fresh and woody-balsamic undertone.